Forced marriage - advice

 As with all child protection involvement, sections 10, 11 and 162 of the Children, Youth and Families Act 2005 apply when forced marriage is a protective concern.

-Child protection practitioners should engage the Child Protection Litigation Office (CPLO) to seek early legal advice on cases as appropriate.
+Child protection practitioners should engage the Child Protection Litigation Office (CPLO) or consider a consultation with the Office of Professional Practice Court Practice Advice and Support team (CPAS) to seek early legal advice on cases as appropriate.

 Why does forced marriage occur and who is affected?